 What’s It Like to Work in Dubai?

 Employees in the Middle East, including Dubai, typically work eight five-hour shifts in a week.
-Unlike the UK, the working week runs from Sunday to Thursday with Friday and Saturday being rest days.
+Unlike the UK, the working week runs from Sunday to Thursday, with Friday and Saturday being rest days.
 Private sector employees generally get 30 days of paid annual leave after their first year.
 Additionally, workers also get 9 public holidays in a year.
-Depending upon the timing of Eid, the major festival celebrated across the Middle East, the duration of holidays can vary.
+Depending upon the timing of Eid, the major festival celebrated across the Middle East, the duration of the holidays can vary.
 In addition to paid leave, another perk of working in Dubai for UK citizens is that you don’t have to pay tax on your earnings in the UAE.

 Dubai’s rapid economic growth in recent years has transformed it into a magnet for corporate workers across the world, including the UK.
 With the cost of living considerably lower than in the UK and English being widely spoken in the city since UAE nationals only account for 10% of the population, Dubai’s labour market promises a thriving atmosphere for corporate professionals seeking change.